 For 15 years, Michelle ran small businesses in New York and then London.
-Taking a break to bring up her children, through them she discovered a passion for education.
-She taught full-time for 13 years and has now moved behind the scenes to develop the curriculum.
-Over the past 20 years, she has been involved with numerous charities and organisations, participating in various committees, including schools, church charities, a residents group, and also police liaison.
+Whilst taking a break to bring up her children, she discovered a passion for education.
+She teaches full-time for more that 15 years in a state secondary school.
+Over more than 20 years, she has been involved with numerous charities and organisations, participating in various committees, including schools, church charities, a residents group, and also as a police liaison.

 professor Stefan Allesch-Taylor CBE

 Stefan is the Founder and Deputy Chair of the Central London Rough Sleepers Committee, he remains the principal benefactor having funded over 90% of the meal events, providing support for the homeless in Central London for over 10 years.